a close-up of orange and purple cells

 Supplies are very limited; this represents a major bottleneck for control strategies.
 The amount of vaccine required has been estimated by Africa CDC to be 10 million doses.

-There are issues of cost and difficulties deploying a vaccination programme in high-conflict areas, but the tragedy is this is yet another emerging infectious disease where the response from the WHO and the West is tepid until it leaves Africa.
+Even were there sufficient doses of any vaccine, there are issues of cost and difficulties deploying a vaccination programme in high-conflict areas, but the additional tragedy here is that this is yet another emerging infectious disease where the response from the WHO and the West is tepid until it leaves Africa.

 Is This ‘The New COVID’?

-The data thus far suggests that it is being transmitted principally via sexual intercourse rather than intimate or household contact.
+No. The data thus far suggests that Ib is being transmitted principally via sexual intercourse rather than intimate or household contact.
 The 2022 outbreak also spread via sexual networks where people have multiple sexual partners, which helped it spread efficiently and rapidly.

 Now that we’ve seen a case in Europe it’s a near-certainty we’ll see a drip – drip of cases.
-But because of the way MPXV is transmitted, if anyone is expecting a wave or a tsunami they will be disappointed.
+But because of the way MPXV is transmitted, if anyone is anticipating a wave or a tsunami of infections they will be disappointed.

 Has the ECDC Called for Vaccination for Travellers?